-Many may also be found at the Library of Congress website, especially the American Memory project.
+Library of Congress has many good sources of historical information on their website.
+One key resource is American Memory project.
 American Memory is a multimedia web site of digitized historical documents, photographs, sound recordings, moving pictures, books, pamphlets, maps, and other resources from the Library of Congress’s vast holdings.
 A historic initiative in its own right, American Memory currently makes available more than 100 collections and more than 9 million individual items to users in the U.S. and throughout the world.

 Early New England Court Records: A Bibliography of Published Materials